Dealing with gas

 Stool from an ileostomy tends to be wet.
 The moisture prevents the filters in pouches from working well.
 Many people with an ileostomy decide the filter is not necessary for them.

 Ostomy pouches are manufactured with filters that deodorize as they vent gas out of the pouch.
-Get a sample from your ET Nurse, your ostomy supplier, or the manufacturer to see if filters work for you.
+Get a sample from your Nurse Specialized in Wound, Ostomy & Continence (NSWOC), your ostomy supplier, or the manufacturer to see if filters work for you.